srl-labs/containerlab/docs/manual/kinds/vr-cat9kv.md

 ## Resource requirements

+The [[[ kind_display_name ]]] is a resource-hungry VM.
+When launched with the default settings, it requires the following resources:

 |           | UADP  | Q200  |
 | --------- | ----- | ----- |
 | vCPU      | 4     | 4     |
 | RAM (MB)  | 18432 | 12288 |
 | Disk (GB) | 4     | 4     |

+Users can adjust the CPU and memory resources by setting adding appropriate environment variables as explained in [Tuning Qemu Parameters section](../../manual/vrnetlab.md#tuning-qemu-parameters).

 ## Managing [[[ kind_display_name ]]] nodes